clap-dev/Straight/README.md

 # Straight

-This is a list of all the unpackers that I've released publically.
+"Straigh-up" a list of all the unpackers that I've released publically.

 ## Usage
 Each unpacker is different, but they should all be generally easy and straight-forward to use.